 Goldenrod grows all over the world and most species are probably medicinal in some respect or another.
 In this monograph we’ll be looking at the main species that are named above.
 Use your local field guides to find out what is growing near you.
 Let us know about your local goldenrods by posting your experiences in the forums!

 For the urinary system…

 Goldenrod has a long history of use for the urinary system.
 It has been used for urinary tract infections as well as for strengthening the kidneys.
 Goldenrod is both astringent and antiseptic.
-(You can learn more about these terms in our Herbal Glossary series.)
 By tightening and toning the tissues of the urinary system, as well as providing action against bacteria, goldenrod is well suited to addressing bladder and urinary tract infections.

 Many of the older herbal literature sources cite it being used for kidney stones and it is still being used this way today.